Rajeshpsdshah/student_attendace/README.md

-# student_attendace
+# student_attendace_system
-I want to create students attendance system
+I want to create students attendance system.
+But i don't able to make those in which i can run thoae smoothly